Working my way back

 Amid the steles in Aksum

 The city is known for its magnificent obelisks, weighing over 100 tons, and up to 125 feet high.
 The park in front of my hotel has most of the royal ones, which of course are the highest.
-One is called the “Rome” Stele—because Mussolini took it down and shipped it to Italy, where it remained in front of the foreign office until the last ten years, when a treaty brought it back to its original sight.
+One is called the “Rome” Stele—because Mussolini took it down and shipped it to Italy, where it remained in front of the foreign office until the last ten years, when a treaty brought it back to its original site.
 The obelisks lasted until Christianity considered it pagan—alas—but the stonecutting the Aksumites practiced was perfected in the churches at Lalibela that I saw yesterday.
 There are other steles scattered elsewhere in town, but the discovery has been sketchy.
 Most of the ones uncovered, beginning with a German expedition in 1906, had been covered with dirt over the years, and there is speculation that quite a bit of the ancient civilization remains to be discovered.
 I’m tempted to take a shovel tonight…..I’ll resist.
 Until about 700 AD, it was a dominant power.
 The rise of Islam was one of the factors that caused its deterioration and the beginning of the “dark ages” in Ethiopian history.
 There’s also a story that a Jewish Queen seized power and persecuted Christians, and the kingdom never recovered.

 The supposed Palace of the Queen of Sheba is a pile of stones